fbpx

 SO What’s going on here?

-The very fact that you’re reading this suggest that you are already aware that both Tesla Model S and Model X are notorious for experiencing excessive inner rear tyre wear.
+The very fact that you’re reading this suggests that you are already aware that Teslas are notorious for experiencing excessive inner rear tyre wear.

 The Tesla suspension design philosophy, in common with most production cars, uses a multilink system, with an assortment of arms on each side locating the hub and wheel in position.
 Now, where this becomes relevant to this discussion is that each of these arms move up and down in an arc-motion, pivoting around their joints.